Can You Simultaneously Detox Your Body And Balance Your Hormones Naturally?

 7 Ways To Detox And Balance Your Hormones

 There are many ways you can detox your body and find hormonal balance.
-These seven changes provide a baseline for addressing all areas of health typically involved in poor hormone health.
+These seven changes provide a baseline for addressing some of the biggest factors that are typically involved in poor hormonal health.

 Make Specific Dietary Changes

 Your body relies on a specific ratio of macro and micronutrients to fuel hormone production.
-In my telehealth functional medicine clinic, I often find nutrient deficiencies to be the reason behind many people’s hormone imbalances.
+In my telehealth functional medicine clinic, I often find nutrient deficiencies and other dietary factors to be driving hormonal imbalances.

-• Green tea: Not only is green tea incredibly beneficial, it has a lot of protective properties.
+- Green tea: Green tea contains antioxidants and compounds like ECGC that offer a lot of protective properties.
 Drinking green tea has been shown to have effects against a lot of toxins that cause hormonal imbalances.
 (2)

-• Filling your meals with antioxidant- and nutrient-rich foods makes detoxifying easier.
-Additionally, when implemented with dietary changes, supplements like D3-K2 and Omega+ can help overcome deficiencies.
+Filling your meals with antioxidant- and nutrient-rich foods makes detoxifying easier.
+Additionally, especially when combined with dietary changes, supplements like D3-K2 and Omega+ can help to give you a health-supporting boost.

 Related: A Functional Medicine Guide to Cutting Sugar Out of Your Diet